Best Left-Handed ARs: Parts & Complete Rifles

 Simply put, this was the industry standard for a while when it came to higher-end, aftermarket charging handles.

-If you’re looking for a great charging handle with perfectly designed latches and an impressive pedigree, the Radian Raptor is a great choice.
+Radian has more competition these days, but If you’re looking for a great charging handle with perfectly designed latches and an impressive pedigree, the Raptor is still the one to beat.

 Best Left-Handed/Ambi AR-15 Safety

-An ambi safety is something we actually think every AR-15 should have, but more obviously lefties are going to want one.
+An ambi safety is something we actually think every AR-15 should have, but more obviously, lefties are going to want one.

-They’re easy to install, and they add a lot of functionality for support-side shooting, which you may have to do in certain training scenarios, or worse if your strong-side arm or hand is injured.
+They’re easy to install, and they add a lot of functionality for support-side shooting, which you may have to do in certain training scenarios or, worse, if your strong-side arm or hand is injured.

-9. Battle Arms BAD-ASS
+8. Battle Arms BAD-ASS

 The Battle Arms Development BAD-ASS Safety Selector is one of the most popular around, and not just because of the name.